 Buying a complete e-bike conversion kit for your bike doesn’t mean that you have a ready-to-go bike.
-You need to check your other bike parts like pedals, chain and gears to ensure a good riding experience after the conversion.
+You need to check your other bike parts like pedals, chain, and gears to ensure a good riding experience after the conversion.
 Ask yourself what kind of drivetrain you want, especially if you want to maximize the performance of your e-bike in combination with the mechanical parts.
 Keep in mind that the larger the front gear, and the smaller the back gear, the harder it becomes to pedal.
 But you’ll end up going much faster.

 Move Your Motor

 For most people building an e-bike from scratch, you’ll probably have a front or rear hub motor.
-If you opted to install your motor in the front wheel to avoid messing up around with all the mechanics in the rear wheel, you might want to reconsider that option.
+If you opted to install your motor in the front wheel to avoid messing around with all the mechanics in the rear wheel, you might want to reconsider that option.
 A front-mounted hub motor may be easier to install, but because most regular bikes don’t come with a reinforced dropout on the front fork like they do on the back, your hub motor is less secure on the front.
 If you want your motor to stay up front, getting a fork with reinforced dropouts is a must.

 Buy a New Battery or Remount It

-If you started with the beginner lead-acid battery for your e-bike, which are usually the heaviest and the least durable, then it’s time you consider getting a new lithium-ion battery for your e-bike.
+If you started with the beginner lead-acid battery for your e-bike, which is usually the heaviest and the least durable, then it’s time you consider getting a new lithium-ion battery for your e-bike.
 These batteries are not only lighter, but are today’s industry standard in e-biking due to their power-to-weight ratio.
 If you use your e-bike to commute, you can get an extra battery for work so you can easily swap it out rather than getting the double size of your battery.

 Add a Carry-on Basket or Bag

-Buy Ebike Add-Ons at Leeds Electric Bike
+Buy Ebike Add-Ons at Leeds Bikes